ghoraba1/Software-project/README.md

-We are GIU students developing a web-application to keep track of an Engineering Equipment Inventory system
+We are GIU students developing a web-application for an Engineering Equipment Inventory system